alexadmin/it_overview/README.md

 # Balancers
 - create small VM for stale domains, 301 etc. Do not store legacy domains for redirects in production.

+# iptables
+- tcpdump can see incoming packets if they are droped by iptables, but can't see outgoing